LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: LLM-Coordination Benchmark

-\textbf{Hanabi Challenge: } In Hanabi \citep{hanabi}, players aim to assemble five sequences of cards in ascending order (1 through 5).
+Our LLM-Coordination benchmark includes 4 pure coordination games: Hanabi Challenge \citep{hanabi}, Overcooked-AI \citep{onTheUtility}, and Collab Capture and Collab Escape (inspired by the Pursuit-Evasion problem).
+These games were carefully selected for their ability to isolate and highlight specific coordination challenges, providing controlled environments that allow the analysis of pure coordination scenarios without too much emphasis on other reasoning challenges.
+While LLMs are versatile and capable of addressing a wide range of tasks, these well-studied settings offer established benchmarks, clear metrics, and reproducible scenarios that are particularly suited for examining coordination abilities of participating agents. \paragraph{Hanabi Challenge.} In Hanabi \citep{hanabi}, players aim to assemble five sequences of cards in ascending order (1 through 5), each sequence dedicated to a different color: purple, red, blue, yellow, and green.
 A unique aspect of the game is that the players can only view their partner's cards, not their own.
 This requires players to work collaboratively, utilizing reveal tokens to provide hints about the cards in their partner's hand.
 These hints can be about either the color or the rank of the cards.
-For instance, using a single hint token, a player can indicate all cards of a certain rank in their partner's hand.
+For instance, using a single reveal token, a player can indicate all cards of a certain rank in their partner's hand.
+Once a player has an idea about which card they have, they can choose to play the card on the stack.
+If the card is correct, they get a point.
+Otherwise, players lose a collective life token.
+The loss of all 3 life tokens leads to the end of the game.
 Hanabi serves as an exemplary Pure Coordination game, necessitating player cooperation to achieve optimal outcomes.
 Success in Hanabi hinges on the ability to understand partners' perspectives, navigate decisions based on incomplete information, and engage in implicit communication, making it an excellent testing ground for coordination among agents.

-\textbf{Overcooked-AI:} In the Overcooked-AI environment \citep{onTheUtility}, two agents—Alice (Blue) and Bob (Green)—collaborate to cook and deliver onion soups.
+\paragraph{Overcooked-AI.} In the Overcooked-AI environment \citep{onTheUtility}, two agents—Alice (Blue) and Bob (Green)—collaborate to cook and deliver onion soups.
 This environment includes a variety of layouts, each with its own arrangement and quantity of onion dispensers, plate dispensers, cookers, delivery zones, and countertops.
 To prepare a dish, agents are required to insert three onions into a cooker, initiating a cooking process that lasts 20 time steps.
 Upon completion, the soup must be plated and delivered to complete the task.
 Each layout presents unique challenges, emphasizing the need for agents to comprehend their surroundings, locate necessary resources, and synchronize their actions with their teammate for effective collaboration.